voidAasif/Goals/README.md

 ---

+## Technologies Used

+The following technologies were used in building this project:

+- **Java**: The primary programming language used for application logic and GUI development.
+- **Java Swing**: Used to create the graphical user interface for a smooth, interactive experience.
+- **JavaFX**: Utilized for additional visual components and scene transitions.
+- **JDBC (Java Database Connectivity)**: Facilitates database operations and allows interaction with the MariaDB database.
+- **MariaDB**: A relational database system used to store and manage goal data.
+- **Properties Configuration**: External configuration via `config.properties` to manage database credentials securely.
+- **SQL**: Used for creating and managing database tables, and executing queries for CRUD operations.
+- **Git & GitHub**: Version control and code sharing.

+---

 ## Screenshots

 Here are some screenshots showcasing the app’s main features.
 Replace the image paths with actual paths to your screenshots.